A Volunteer Management System for SaveCantonese

 Overview

-I worked with my club, Nova for Good, to design and deploy a full-stack web application for Save Cantonese, a non-profit dedicated to preserving cantonese language and culture.
+I worked with my club, Nova for Good, to design and deploy a full-stack web application for SaveCantonese, a non-profit dedicated to preserving Cantonese language and culture.

-SaveCantonese runs a huge operation in order to execute their mission of preserving Cantonese heritage.
+The organization runs a huge operation to execute their mission of preserving Cantonese heritage.
 They have accumulated hundreds of local chapters across the world to teach language and host events

 These programs are operated in part by volunteers, which means that there are tons of people to manage.
 Each volunteer is given access to the Slack, which allows the organization to coordinate logistics and store sensitive information.